timescale/nft-starter-kit/README.md

 ## Ingest the sample data
-If you don't want to spend waiting until a decent amount of data is ingested, you can just use our sample dataset which contains 500K+ sale transactions from OpenSea (this sample was used for the Superset dashboard as well)
+If you don't want to spend time waiting until a decent amount of data is ingested, you can just use our sample dataset which contains 500K+ sale transactions from OpenSea (this sample was used for the Superset dashboard as well)